bbolshinsky/-Objectives-checklist/README.md

 # -Objectives-checklist
- add/delete entries to a checlist.
+ add/delete entries to a checklist.